UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 sudo apt install r-base r-base-dev
 ```

-After installation, type the following in a terminal to ask for the version:
+After installation, type the following in a new terminal window:
 ```
 R --version
 ```